Billing refactor

 Because this was a refactor, user flows existed, which helped us prepare and eliminate steps.

-Defining direction and strategy
+Workshop to define direction and strategy

-Who: Design leadership: director, principal content designer (me!), principal product designer
+Who: Design leadership - director, principal content designer (me!), principal product designer

-How: We each started with a blank card component in Figma to re-imagine the account summary card.
+How: We each started with a blank card component in Figma and were asked to re-imagine the account summary card.
 We time boxed for 20 minutes.
-Results: We were all pretty aligned in what should be on the cards and what hierarchy we should test

 2 product designers focused on more “pixel perfect” vision